 The Apple Silicon Advantage

 Apple Silicon's unified memory architecture is quietly rewriting the rules of AI deployment.
-While NVIDIA's most powerful data centre GPUs max out at 80–192 GB of memory per card, a Mac Studio with an M3 Ultra ships with up to 512 GB of unified memory, shared seamlessly between the CPU and a 80-core GPU.
+NVIDIA's most powerful data centre GPUs top out at 80 to 192 GB of memory per card.
+A Mac Studio with an M3 Ultra ships with up to 512 GB of unified memory, shared seamlessly between the CPU and an 80-core GPU.

-This matters enormously for large language models.
-A 400-billion parameter model in BF16 requires over 800 GB of memory, impossibly large for any single GPU.
-Traditional deployments spread the model across 4–8 GPUs with complex tensor parallelism, inter-GPU communication overhead, and considerable infrastructure cost.
+That matters a lot for large language models.
+A 400-billion parameter model in BF16 needs over 800 GB of memory.
+No single GPU can hold it.
+Traditional deployments spread the model across 4 to 8 GPUs with complex tensor parallelism, inter-GPU communication overhead, and serious infrastructure cost.

-But if you can compress that model intelligently, keeping precision where it matters and reducing it where it doesn't, it fits in a single Mac's unified memory.
-That's exactly what RAM does.
+But compress that model intelligently, keeping precision where it matters and reducing it where it doesn't, and it fits in a single Mac's unified memory.
+That's what RAM does.

 What RAM Delivers for Apple AI

-RAM is a proprietary compression technology built from the ground up to work on Apple Silicon.
-Here's what makes it uniquely suited to the Apple ecosystem:
+RAM is a proprietary compression technology built from the ground up for Apple Silicon.
+Here's what makes it a natural fit for the Apple ecosystem:

 13 Minutes from Download to Deployment

 RAM analyses a 400B+ parameter model and produces an optimised compression plan in under 13 minutes on a Mac Studio with an M3 Ultra.
-Compare this to calibration-based methods like GPTQ or AWQ, which require hours of processing with representative data, data you may not have access to.
+Compare that to calibration-based methods like GPTQ or AWQ, which need hours of processing with representative data you might not even have.

-RAM requires no calibration data and no GPU cluster.
-Peak memory stays well below total model size, making the entire process practical on a single Mac.
+No calibration data.
+No GPU cluster.
+Peak memory stays well below total model size, making the whole process practical on a single Mac.

 Native MLX Integration

-RAM integrates directly with Apple's MLX framework.
+RAM plugs directly into Apple's MLX framework.
 No custom kernels.
 No framework modifications.
 Just a clean integration with Apple's native AI toolkit.

-The compressed model runs through mlx_lm like any other model, but with significantly better quality thanks to RAM's intelligent compression decisions.
+The compressed model runs through mlx_lm like any other model, but with noticeably better quality thanks to RAM's intelligent compression decisions.

 400B Parameters on a Single Machine